techbatman29/PythonProgramms/README.md

 Hopefully it should as well as help other Python Beginner Programmers like me :)

-So, Programmers or Tech Savvys out there if you happen to see some errors or trouble in some test cases do help me out!!!
+So, Programmers or Tech Savvys out there if you happen to see some errors or trouble in some test cases in the programs Do help me out!!!

-I would like to thank Edureka Course on Python Programming Certification for the resoruces...
+I would like to thank Edureka Python Programming Course which helps as the resoruce of questions solved..

 Thank you